5 Tips To Help You Look Great In Your Headshots

-Want to look more photogenic in your Headshots?
+Want to look more photogenic in your Professional Headshots?

-Of course you do - we all want to know how to look better in photos!
+Of course you do - we all want to know how to look great in photos!

 At some point during our lives & careers, most of us get our Headshots taken at least once - actors, realtors, musicians, lawyers, CEOs, teachers, etc., none of us can escape the dreaded (& often feared!)
 Headshot session.
 For most of us, the thought of being in front of a camera can feel really nerve-wracking - the pressure is on!
 What should I wear?
 How should I do my hair?
 Blazer or no blazer?
 Tie or no tie?
 Bold red lipstick, or nude lip gloss?
 What if I have a bad hair day, a skin break-out, or (the biggest worry of all) I hate all of my photos?